ssbc/bendy-butt-spec/README.md

 > is good as an exchange format for values of data but not well suited
 > to cryptographically sign messages where a canonical representation
 > of each value is paramount.

+Can I use Bendy Butt for purposes other than meta feeds?

+> Yes, but Bendy Butt was not designed as a general purpose feed
+> format.
+We do not intend to extend Bendy Butt to cover any other
+> use cases besides meta feeds, but if the feed format constraints
+> are sufficient for your use cases, nothing stops you from using it.
+> To preserve the simplicity of this spec, we recommend not sending
+> patches to the spec to generalize it.

 ## Definitions